CANDELbio/conjtalk2023/presentation.md

 ![inline](img/coglogo.png)![inline](img/datomiclogo.png)

-We sat at both sides of the table: starting out as the primary consultants from Cognitect, then as both end users an product owners at PICI.
+We sat at both sides of the table: starting out as the primary consultants from Cognitect, then as both end users and product owners at PICI.

 ---
 ## Parker Institute for Cancer Immunotherapy